Marktawa/jekyll-strapi-blog/docs/patch.md

 Create a folder for your French content in your Jekyll working directory.
 Name the folder **fr** to match with the `locale: fr` configured in the Strapi dashboard.
 Within **fr** create a directory named **_posts**.

 Run the `jekapi.rb` script, then launch your Jekyll site.
 Open one of the posts and add a `/fr/` prefix to the site link to view the French version of your post.
-For example, There you have it, a simple implementation of internationalization in your website:
+There you have it, a simple implementation of internationalization in your website:

 ![Jekyll Blog Post with multiple locales](https://www.dropbox.com/s/8qgajnb7wo8f5y8/jekyll-blog-post-with-multiple-locales.png?raw=1)

 # SEO Plugin

 What's a good blog without some [SEO](https://developers.google.com/search/docs/beginner/seo-starter-guide).
-The [Strapi Team developed the Strapi plugin SEO](https://market.strapi.io/plugins/@strapi-plugin-seo) to help with that
+The [Strapi Team developed the Strapi plugin SEO](https://market.strapi.io/plugins/@strapi-plugin-seo) to help with that.

 ## Features